louismerlin/free-cpus/README.md

 # free-cpus
-Get the set of free CPU cores on your linux machine
+Get the set of free CPU cores on your Linux machine.